-Even though practical testing has now resumed across the country, many waiting rooms remain closed.
+Even though practical testing is set to resume across the country in just days, many waiting rooms will remain closed.
 This has been a source of consternation for many—particularly driving instructors, who may not otherwise have the chance to use toilet facilities during the day if taking multiple candidates to their test.

 The DVSA, which organises practical testing across Great Britain, has defended the closure of waiting rooms as a necessary safety precaution.
 Some waiting rooms, it argues, are too small to allow for social distancing.
 In others, waiting rooms have been repurposed by examiners to allow for additional social distancing space indoors.

 This may not make for comforting reading for candidates or instructors, but it’s good to know that the rules are, at the very least, clear.
 So, with that out of the way, there’s one burning question: what does this mean for your test centre waiting room?

 Is my local test centre waiting room open?

 If you’re not sure whether you’ll be able to use the waiting room at your local test centre, let us put your mind at ease.
 We’ve used official data from the DVSA to create the map below, which details the situation at test centres across Great Britain.

 What precautions do I need to take inside test centre waiting rooms?

 If your test centre waiting room is open, you’ll need to follow certain rules to help ensure that the space is COVID-safe.

 - Candidates taking the driving test may use the waiting room, and may bring a maximum of one accompanying person with them.